 Receivables are also recognized for property taxes and intergovernmental grants.
 Property taxes receivable consist of uncollected taxes levied and payable at the end of the fiscal year.
 All taxes are considered collectible.
-Consequently no allowance for uncollectible taxes has been established.
+Consequently, no allowance for uncollectible taxes has been established.
 In the governmental fund financial statements, property taxes not collected within sixty days of the end of the fiscal year are reported as a deferred inflow or resources.
-(See note 1.J.)
+(See the note Restricted Assets and Liabilities in the Summary of Significant Accounting Policies)

-H. Deferred Inflows/Outflows of Resources:
+Deferred Inflows/Outflows of Resources: